-3.113 Government guidance in Minerals Planning Statement 1 Planning and Minerals (MPS1) states that minerals are essential to the nation's prosperity and quality of life.
+3.112 Government guidance in the National Planning Policy Framework paragraph 142 states that minerals are essential to support sustainable economic growth and our quality of life.
 It is essential that there is an adequate and steady supply of material to provide the infrastructure, buildings and goods that society, industry and the economy needs.
 However this should be in accordance with the principles of sustainable development.

-- 3.114 North Somerset primarily contributes to minerals supply by the winning and working of carboniferous limestone, producing aggregate (crushed rock).
-The aggregate is mainly used for building and repairing roads, but also in producing concrete. - 3.115 Currently there are three active quarries in North Somerset.
+- 3.113 North Somerset primarily contributes to minerals supply by the winning and working of carboniferous limestone, producing aggregate (crushed rock).
+The aggregate is mainly used for building and repairing roads, but also in producing asphalt, concrete and concrete products. - 3.114 Currently there are three active quarries in North Somerset.
 These are: - Stancombe Quarry near Flax Bourton; - Durnford Quarry near Long Ashton; - Freemans Farm Quarry off the A38 near Bristol Airport.